KD5VMF/Z80-Z180-Projects/README.md

 # Z80/Z180 Projects — SC7xx (CP/M & RomWBW)
 # (e.g., SC722, SC719, SC131, SC126, SC794)

 I use [WWW.ASM8080.COM](https://www.asm80.com/) To assemble my code.
-I then copy the HEX and paste it to the system through Teram Term to a FileName.hex.
+I then copy the HEX and paste it to the system through Tera Term to a FileName.hex.
 I will use ED FILENAME.HEX, PRESS I, Then PASTE, Then Press CTRL-Z and last Press E to Save and exit.
 Type LOAD FILENAME to link the hex into FILENAME.COM.
 Now if all went well we can run our new .COM program.

 A curated collection of **Z80/Z180** programs, demos, and utilities targeting the **Small Computer Central SC7xx** ecosystem (e.g., SC722, SC719, SC131, SC126, SC794) running **RomWBW CP/M 2.2** and compatibles.